FrediBach/Blowson/README.md

 ## Step detection

 Let's say you have the numbers 25, 50 and 100 in your sample data.
 In this case we assume, that only 25, 50, 75 and 100 is a possible random number.
-JSON Data Extender respects the steps between values by detecting the minimal gap between numbers.
+Blowson respects the steps between values by detecting the minimal gap between numbers.
 If you don't want a minimum gap, just add a minimal gap of one to your sample data like this:

 ```
 {